idilkapikiran/llm_data_vis/README.md

 # 3D Part Segmentation with Language-Guided 2D Masks

-This project provides an interactive framework for segmenting parts of 3D objects using natural language prompts, multi-view 2D segmentation, and vision-language models.
+This project provides an interactive framework for segmenting parts of 3D objects using natural language prompts, multi-view 2D segmentation, and GroundedSAM.
 The interface is built using Streamlit.

 ## Setup & Usage